If you’re looking to sell your house or investment property in Eastern without using a real estate agent, we can help.

 We fair prices for properties – and we can close fast (in as little as 3-5 days if you need to).

-Sometimes we’ll purchase Wilmington houses, fix them up, then rent them out… sometimes we’ll fix them up and sell them to other people looking for great homes in the area, and a lot of other reasons, too – but we love to hear from people like you who are thinking of selling anywhere in NC.
+Sometimes we’ll purchase Eastern houses, fix them up, then rent them out… sometimes we’ll fix them up and sell them to other people looking for great homes in the area, and a lot of other reasons, too – but we love to hear from people like you who are thinking of selling anywhere in NC.

 We close fast and pay cash in as little as just 3-5 days.
 Give us a call now at (910) 218-8874 or fill out the short form over here.